bitcoin-sv/bitcoin-sv/README.md

 --------
 The Bitcoin SV team are currently organizing a Responsible Disclosure Policy.
 We expect to have this ready soon.
-In the meantime, if you have important information to share, please contact Daniel Connolly (d.connolly@nchain.com) or Steve Shadders (s.shadders@nchain.com).
+In the meantime, if you have important information to share, please e-mail the security team at security@bitcoinsv.io (PGP fingerprint: `F969 76FD &A20 AB62`).

 Development Process
 -------------------